 - Not suitable for professional divers

 Now that you have just learned about some of the best dive watches you can buy, regardless of your budget, let us tell you about a few factors that are important to consider when making the final choice.
-Again, dive watches are one of the important items to consider when buying equipment for diving.
+Again, dive watches are one of the important items to consider when buying dive equipment.

 If you’re a professional diver, perhaps the most important factor for you would be the water resistance of the watch.
 While 200m would usually be enough, there are also watches that can assist you as deep as 1000m under the water.